VirtuslabRnD/pulumi-kotlin/README.md

 </dependency>
 ```

-Any existing Java-specific dependency can be replaced with Kotlin-specific equivalent.
+Any existing Java-specific dependency can be replaced with its Kotlin-specific equivalent.
 For example:

 ```xml
 <dependency>